 d The financial status of the Company and the requirements of the Fair Labor Standards Act.
 Company Payroll Policies and Procedures Payroll is processed twice per month on the second and fourth Wednesday of the month.
 Unless otherwise arranged payroll checks are issued on the Friday following the end of the pay period.
 Checks are distributed from the Company Accounting Department or designated payroll service.
 Company offers payment in either check or direct deposit formats.
 Although checks are distributed two days after the pay period ends Company shall not be responsible for delays due to. a Holidays and Bank Closures. b Errors in employee information deductions or banking information. c Delays in wire transfers. d Delays due to strikes earthquakes riots natural disasters or other events outside the Companys control.
 Checks shall be sent to the address on record for the employee unless otherwise arranged by the employee.
 All direct deposits shall be processed the same day as checks are processed and are subject to the individual policies of the employees designated bank.
 Accompanying each check shall be statement showing current gross and net earnings including any itemized deductions year to date earnings and other standard deductions and annual sick leave balances.
 Company is required to deduct federal and state income taxes the Federal Insurance Contribution Act FICA taxes Medicare and contributions to the respective state unemployment compensation program for the state in which the employee works.

-The practices described in this Vacation Sick Leave and Time Off Policy are current as of current date. company name reserves the right to modify or amend this Vacation Sick Leave and Time Off Policy at any time.
-Appropriate notice will be given to all employees concerning such amendments.
-Effective Date. current date
+Changes to this Sexual Harassment Policy The practices described in this Sexual Harassment Policy are current as of current date.
+Company reserves the right to modify or amend this Policy at any time consistent with the requirements of the Sexual Harassment Principles.
+Appropriate public notice will be given concerning such amendments.
+This Policy may be changed periodically in accordance with the requirements of the Sexual Harassment Principles.
+Effective Date. current date Approval. approved approver